tukwan/web3-ethereum/README.md

 - **jose**: Library for JSON Web Tokens (JWT) and other security features.
 - **react-query**: Powerful data-fetching and state management for React.
 - **cheerio**: Library for web scraping and parsing HTML.
+- **lighthouse CI**: Tool for automated performance, accessibility, and SEO checks.

 ## Getting Started